Data Connectors Guide

 - Event data: activity records over time (for example sign in, feature used, subscription changed).

-A connector can support one type, both types, or only specific parts of each type.
+A connector can support one type, multiple types, or only specific parts of each type.

 Account Data (What it does)